Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/README.md

 **Client keyword arguments:**

 * __connection_timeout__ (int): The number of seconds the client will wait to establish a connection to the server.
+Defaults to 20 seconds.
 * __read_timeout__ (int): The number of seconds the client will wait, between consecutive read operations, for a response from the server.
 This is a socket level timeout and is not affected by overall data size.
-Read timeouts will be automatically retried.
+Client-side read timeouts will be automatically retried.
+Defaults to 60 seconds.
 * __transport__ (Any): User-provided transport to send the HTTP request.

 **Per-operation keyword arguments:**